 Cherry Hill providers take great care to deliver teletherapy services in a secure and private setting.
 Information is also available to you to help ensure that your space is as confidential as possible.
 For more information on protecting your privacy during tele-health, download our “Cheat Sheet for New Teletherapy Clients” below.

 Is teletherapy covered by my insurance?

-You may readily embrace teletherapy, or you may feel unsure about working by video.
-Either way, we encourage you to give it a try!
+If you are interested in teletherapy, we encourage you to give it a try.
 We anticipate you will be pleasantly surprised by the warmth and personal care that teletherapy can provide.

 Testimonials from our Cherry Hill clients

 “I am so grateful Cherryhill offers tele-therapy.
 It is a relief to know I have access to my trusted therapist when I need her.
 When I had my first session I found the process easy, private, and fulfilling.
 Being able to visually see her provided me with a significant level of comfort.
 I am grateful for this technology and I wouldn’t hesitate to book another session this way in the future.”